-While not required, an Issues Log could be a useful tool to keep track of the status of equipment repairs and it should be maintained by the facilities indefinitely.
-The log, in conjunction with an equipment inventory, can be used to track and manage issues associated with specific pieces of equipment or systems over time.
-An Issues Log is a formal and ongoing record of problems or concerns discovered within a facility and the recommended resolution of those problems and concerns.
+While not required, an issues log is a useful tool to keep track of the status of equipment repairs and it should be maintained by the facilities indefinitely.
+The log, in conjunction with an equipment inventory, can be used to track and manage issues with specific pieces of equipment or systems over time.
+An issues log is a formal and record of problems or concerns discovered within a facility and the recommended solution to those problems.
 This living document could be created by the Cx team and maintained throughout the course of the investigation and implementation phase of a Cx project.
-The Issues Log should list the following categories, at a minimum:
+The issues log should list the following:

-- 1. Issue item number
+- 1. Issue number

 - 2. Building name or number

 - 3. Floor

 - 4. Location or room number

 - 5. Equipment tag

 - 6. Observation method

 - 7. Issues description

 - 8. Recommended resolution

 - 9. Resolution responsibility

 - 10. Action taken

 - 11. Date of action taken

 - 12. Resolution status

 - 13. Verified by

 - 14. Verification date

-At their discretion, the building official confirms demonstrated compliance during Field Inspection by a receipt of a copy of the Systems Manual.
+The building official can confirm compliance during field inspection by a receipt of a copy of the systems manual.

-12.9 Systems Operations Training
+13.9 Systems Operations Training

-§120.8(h)2
+§120.8(h)2 J ()

-The training of the appropriate maintenance staff for each equipment type or system shall be documented in the commissioning report.
-Training materials shall include the following:
+The training of the maintenance staff for each equipment type or system must be documented in the commissioning report.
+Training materials must include:

 - 1. System and equipment overview (i.e. what is the equipment, its function, and with what other systems or equipment does it interface). - 2.
-Review and demonstration of operation, servicing, and preventive maintenance. - 3.
-Review of the information in the Systems Manual. - 4.
+Review and demonstrate operation, servicing, and preventive maintenance. - 3.
+Review of the information in the systems manual. - 4.
 Review of the record drawings on the systems and equipment.

-The written training program includes the following:
+The written training program includes:

-- Learning goals and objectives for each session. - Training agenda, topics, and length of instruction for each session. - Instructor information and qualifications. - Location of training sessions (onsite, off-site, manufacturer's or vendor's facility). - Attendance forms. - Training materials.

-• Description on how the training will be archived for future use that includes:
+- Learning goals and objectives for each session. - Training agenda, topics, and length of instruction for each session. - Instructor information and qualifications. - Location of training sessions (onsite, off-site, manufacturer's or vendor's facility). - Attendance forms. - Training materials. - Description of how the training will be archived for future use that includes: